 Google – The worlds leading search engine & advertising network

 Are FAANG Stocks Overpriced?

-The P/E Ratio is essentially measuring how many years it would take the company to buy all it’s stock back with its earnings.
-The value of all the stock divided by the earnings of the company.
-Depending on the particular industry a P/E ratio may vary, but a normal valuation sought after by a value investor would be something below 20.
-So compared to the that, the FANG’s could be considered overpriced.
+The P/E Ratio is essentially measuring how many years it would take the company to buy all its stock back with its earnings—the value of all the stock divided by the company’s earnings.
+Depending on the particular industry, a P/E ratio may vary, but a normal valuation sought after by a value investor would be something below 20.
+So compared to that, the FANG’s could be considered overpriced.

-But we do need to be clear that these are not normal companies they are still considered fast-growing technology stocks, with relatively low costs, high earnings, and still higher earnings potential.
+But we need to be clear that these are not normal companies; they are still considered fast-growing technology stocks, with relatively low costs, high earnings, and still higher earnings potential.

 Are FAANG Stocks Still a Good Buy?

 Yes, they probably are.
 Unless things fundamentally change for any of the companies, they are solid market leaders who continue to beat the market.
 Facebook, Amazon, Apple, Netflix, and Google have all beaten the S&P 500 over the last 5 years.